 Professor Sei Kwang Hahn and graduate students Do Hee Keum and Su-Kyoung Kim of the university's Department of Materials Science and Engineering, and Professor Jae-Yoon Sim and graduate student Jahyun Koo of Department of Electronics and Electrical Engineering have developed a wireless powered smart contact lens that can diagnose and treat diabetes by controlling drug delivery with electrical signals.
 The findings were recently published in the journal Science Advances.
 The smart contact lenses developed by the research team are made of biocompatible polymers and integrate biosensors and drug delivery and data communication systems.

 A completely new classification of diabetes which also predicts the risk of serious complications and provides treatment suggestions.
-We are now seeing the first results of ANDIS – a study covering all newly diagnosed diabetics in southern Sweden — published in The Lancet Diabetes & Endocrinology.
 The major difference from today’s classification is that type 2 diabetes actually consists of several subgroups, the results indicate.
 “This is the first step towards personalised treatment of diabetes”, says physician and diabetes expert Leif Groop.

 The research team verified that the glucose level in tears of diabetic rabbits analyzed by smart contact lenses matched their blood glucose level using a conventional glucose sensor that utilize drawn blood.
 The team additionally confirmed that the drugs encased in smart contact lenses could treat diabetic retinopathy.